mithatercan/ecommerce-app/README.md

 ## Setup 🔧

-First go clone this repository to run the server for endpoint [Graphql Endpoint](https://github.com/mithatercann/GraphQL-endpoint).*
+First go clone this repository to run the server for the endpoints [Graphql Endpoint](https://github.com/mithatercann/GraphQL-endpoint).*

 ### Installation
 Clone this repo and go to the project folder and install required dependencies: